 - 3.1 The Council regularly undertakes financial monitoring in a number of ways: - (a) two types of general fund revenue budget monitoring report; a full monitor for periods 3, 6, 8 and 10 and a shorter monitor for the other periods (except April) covering key service areas (Industrial Estates, Investment Property, Development Control, Major Projects, Planning Policy, Off Street Parking, Refuse and Recycling, Parks and Countryside).
-This report covers the period to January 2018 (period 10) and covers all Council services - (b) quarterly monitoring of the capital programme - (c) monthly and quarterly monitoring of its treasury management activity - (d) monitoring at periods 3,6,8 and 10 of the Housing Revenue Account - 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputy, and officer capital programme monitoring group review monitoring reports.
-Financial monitoring for all services is reported to the Corporate Governance and Standards Committee on a regular basis.
+This report covers the period to June 2017 (period 3) and covers all Council services, with key services updated to reflect monitoring undertaken at the end of July - (b) quarterly monitoring of the capital programme - (c) monthly and quarterly monitoring of its treasury management activity - (d) monitoring at periods 3,6,8 and 10 of the HRA

-- 3.3 This report sets out the financial monitoring and covers: - (a) general fund revenue monitoring (section 4) - (b) housing revenue account monitoring (section 5) - (c) treasury management (section 6) - (d) capital programmes (section 7)
+- 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputies, and officer capital programme monitoring group review monitoring reports.
+Financial monitoring for all services is reported to this Committee on a regular basis. - 3.3 This report sets out the financial monitoring and covers: - (a) general fund revenue monitoring (section 4) - (b) HRA monitoring (section 5) - (c) treasury management (section 6) - (d) capital programmes (section 7)